Babinden: Rituals

 After the bathing the women present the midwife with gifts of shirts, socks, cloth, which they sling on her right shoulder.
 In return the midwife ties a bracelet of red and white threads with a silver coin on the right arm of each child she has delivered and gives him or her socks and shirts.
 Then she ritually washes the face of the child as it is believed that the water which passes the hands of the baba on Babinden has cleansing properties.

 In some part of Bulgaria it is customary for mothers to take their children to be blessed by the baba until the children reach the age of three.

 The baba performs and another ritual role.
 Immediately after the delivery of the baby, the baba fills a clay jug with water, dips a sprig of basil or geranium in it and takes it to the church.
 There the priest blesses the water and the midwife, who then brings the holy water back to the mother.
 For the next forty days (traditionally, the cleansing period after childbirth) the mother is to use a little bit of the holy water in the baby daily bath.

 At lunch time on Babinden the mothers prepare a feast in the house of the midwife.
 Every woman brings a freshly baked pogacha (ritual bread), banitsa, boiled or grilled chicken (traditionally, a hen is slaughtered) and a jug with wine or rakia (home-made fruit brandy).
 Each woman kisses the midwife's hand and gifts her the food.
 The daughters and daughters-in-law of the hostess set a long and rich table for all the guests.
 The dinner is accompanied with many songs, dances and much sexually-suggestive joking and banter.
-The midwife wears a strong of red peppers around her neck and performs fertility rites as the dinner progresses.
+The midwife wears a string of red peppers around her neck and performs fertility rites as the dinner progresses.
 Only after the meal has concluded may the men join in.

 The Feast of Babinden culminates in the ritual bathing of the midwife.
 The men and women guests take the baba outside and seat her in a carriage or a sleigh.
 In some parts of the country a large wicker basket is used.
 The men, dressed as oxen with hides, masks and horns, pull the carriage or sleigh around the village.
 If they meet a man on the way, the women ask for ransom.
 The merry company makes its way to the river and bathes the midwife.
 This particular ritual is called vlechugane (Haulage) of the midwife.